hansglick/adth-tt/README.md

 ### **Training**

 It is not strictly speaking about training since it is a KNN type model.
 However, the model requires several statistics saved in dictionaries.
 The commands below allow to download the data and to build these statistics.
-However, be aware that this operation can take time.
-Moreover, it is not necessary to do it, the repository already contains already the needed files.
+However, be aware that this operation can take time. **PLEASE NOTE THAT IT IS NOT NECESSARY TO RUN IT**, the repository already contains the needed files.

 ```
 (adthena) python training.py